What is an Air Traffic Controller?

-Flight Data/Clearance controllers will issue flight plan clearances before aircraft taxi the runway.
-Unlike the other positions, Data/Clearance will only involve departing aircraft, thus limiting their traffic to just half of the overall traffic of the sector.
+- will issue flight plan clearances before aircraft taxi the runway.
+Unlike the other positions, data/clearance will only involve departing aircraft, thus limiting their traffic to just half of the overall traffic of the sector.

-Local, also known as Tower Control, will issue instructions for the safe and orderly takeoff and landing of the aircraft in the sector.
-These controllers also issue authorization to aircraft for movements on or across the runways, preventing accidents through radar and visual control.
+- also known as tower control, will issue instructions for the safe and orderly takeoff and landing of the aircraft in the sector.
+These controllers also issue authorizations to aircraft for movements on or across the runways, preventing accidents through radar and visual control.

 What is the workplace of an Air Traffic Controller like?

 The workplace of an air traffic controller varies but is generally based at an airport in their country, whether it be civilian or military operated.
 The working conditions are highly stressful and as such strong medical and mental regulations are enforced upon employees to ensure the most healthy and highly trained individuals are placed in these positions.

 Discovery - Understanding Air Traffic Control

 Pilot Saved By Quick Thinking Air Traffic Controller

 This Is What It Takes to Be an Air Traffic Controller

 Meet a Controller